precice/systemtests/docs/development.md

 ## If there are network problems

 It can happen, that you cannot access the network from the inside of docker.
 You can try to fix it using `--network=host` during build of docker images or by specifying `network: host` in the `docker-compose.yml`.
+You might also want to add this parameter in `build_image` function in `docker.py`.

 ## If CI on adapters does not work